openshift-labs/learn-katacoda/workshops/workshop-1/10-deploying-applications-with-templates.md

-In these exercises, we're going to deploy a complete backend application, consisting of an REST API backend and a Mongo database.
-The complete application will already be wired together and described as a backend for the ParksMap front end application, so that once the application is built and deployed, you will be able to see the new map straight away.
+In these exercises, we're going to deploy a complete backend application, consisting of a REST API backend and a Mongo database.
+The complete application will already be wired together and described as a backend for the ParksMap front end application, so that once the application is built and deployed, you will be able to see the new map data straight away.

 ![Application Architecture](../../assets/workshops/workshop-1/10-application-architecture-stage-5.png)